Wilmington/Newark Line: Route

 The Wilmington/Newark Line runs on Amtrak's Northeast Corridor, making local stops along the way.

 Only weekday peak trains run to Newark.
-One morning train to Newark runs as an express service from University City to Chester before turning into a local serving Marcus Hook and the Delaware stations.
 All trains on weekends terminate at Wilmington.
 Service in Delaware is funded in part by the Delaware Department of Transportation (DelDOT).

 As of 2024, most weekday Wilmington/Newark trains operate through the Center City tunnel to and from Lansdale/Doylestown Line points.
-Most weekend Wilmington trains run through to and from Elm Street in Norristown on the Manayunk/Norristown Line.
+All weekend Wilmington trains run through to and from Elm Street in Norristown on the Manayunk/Norristown Line.

 History

 The line north of Wilmington was originally built by the Philadelphia, Wilmington and Baltimore Railroad.
 The original alignment was opened January 17, 1838, and on November 18, 1872, a realignment opened north of Chester (part of the old route is now used for the Airport Line).
 South of Wilmington the line was built by the Wilmington and Susquehanna Railroad and opened July 31, 1837.
 The Pennsylvania Railroad obtained control in the early 1880s.
 Electrified service was opened between Philadelphia and Wilmington on September 30, 1928.
-Electrified operation was extended to Newark and beyond to Washington, D.C. on February 10, 1935.
+Electrified operation was extended to Newark and beyond to Washington, D.C., on February 10, 1935.
 In 1968, the Pennsylvania Railroad merged into Penn Central.
 In 1976 Conrail took over, and SEPTA took over on January 1, 1983.
 When SEPTA took over service, commuter rail service in Delaware was eliminated, with the Claymont and Edgemoor stations closed.